The Problem with Follow-Up Sequences

 The Principle

-At Rodz, the philosophy is radically different: one detected signal = one single personalized message, sent within 48 hours of the event.
+Rodz’s framework rests on a different premise: one detected signal = one single personalized message, sent within 48 hours of the event.

 No follow-up.
 No sequence.
-One single email.
+One email.

 Why It Works